Resident Evil 6: Plot

-Chris returns to duty in the BSAA with Piers and a new team, arriving in a besieged Lanshiang.
-Chris recovers from his amnesia and seeks revenge against Ada, resulting in casualties for his squad.
-Chris and Piers confront "Ada", until Leon intervenes.
-After being informed by Leon, Chris and Piers pursue "Ada" to an aircraft carrier, destroying cruise missiles laden with the C-virus.
-Leon, Helena, Sherry and Jake confront Simmons over his involvement with the outbreaks, where Sherry covertly hands Jake's medical data to Leon in case of their captivity.
-Leon and Helena corner Simmons, who has been infected by a J'avo, where he confesses to having killed the President to maintain national security.
-The two see off a mutated Simmons while Sherry and Jake are captured again.
-Attempting to leave the city, Leon and Helena are warned by Chris that a missile carrying the C-virus has been launched, and its detonation unleashes an outbreak in the city.
-Leon discloses Jake's real identity to Chris and has him rescue Jake and Sherry in a remote oil platform.
-With Ada's assistance, Leon and Helena kill Simmons.
+Chris returns to duty in the BSAA with Piers and a new team in a besieged Lanshiang.
+He recovers from his amnesia and recklessly pursues "Ada", resulting in casualties among his unit.
+Chris and Piers track her down until Leon intervenes.
+After being informed by Leon, Chris and Piers pursue "Ada" to an aircraft carrier, where they destroy cruise missiles laden with the C-virus.
+Meanwhile, Leon, Helena, Sherry, and Jake confront Simmons over his involvement with the outbreaks, during which Sherry covertly hands Jake's medical data to Leon in case of their capture.
+Simmons, infected by a J'avo, admits to assassinating the President to maintain national security.
+Leon and Helena defeat the mutated Simmons, while Sherry and Jake are captured again.
+After a C-virus detonates and causes an outbreak in the city, Leon informs Chris of Jake's true identity and has him rescue Jake and Sherry in a remote oil platform.
+With Ada's assistance, Leon and Helena kill a further mutated Simmons for good.

-On the oil platform, Chris and Piers head underground, freeing Jake and Sherry from captivity before preventing a large-scale attack by a gigantic bioweapon, Haos.
-Heavily wounded and in a desperate attempt to save Chris, Piers injects himself with the C-virus to help turn the tide of the battle.
-He defeats Haos before evacuating.
-Aware that the mutation will worsen, Piers sacrifices himself by pushing Chris to an escape pod, using his abilities to destroy the base.
-Meanwhile, Jake and Sherry escape the facility and kill Ustanak as they ride a rocket-powered lift to the surface.
+Chris and Piers head into an underwater facility beneath the oil platform, where they free Jake and Sherry from captivity before encountering a massive bio-weapon called Haos.
+Severely injured, Piers injects himself with the C-virus to turn the tide of the battle, allowing them to defeat Haos.
+However, aware of his inevitable mutation, Piers sacrifices himself by forcing Chris into an escape pod and using his mutated abilities to destroy the facility.
+Jake and Sherry also escape the facility and kill Ustanak as they ride a rocket-powered lift to the surface.

-The imposter Ada was a scientist named Carla Radames, who was forced to transform into Ada by Simmons.
-The real Ada was aiding Leon and Sherry while destroying the Neo-Umbrella lab in Lanshiang.
-Although presumed dead after being shot by one of Simmons' soldiers, Carla attempts a final attack against Ada, after having injected herself with a powerful dose of the C-virus, but is killed.
-Ada aids Leon and Helena in their battle with Simmons to kill him, and destroys the lab where her clone was developed before accepting a new assignment.
-Leon and Helena are cleared for duty; Chris remains with the BSAA in command of a new squad, overcoming his guilt; Sherry continues her duty as a DSO agent; and Jake starts a new life fighting B.O.W.s in an underdeveloped country with his identity covered up by the BSAA.
+Ada's imposter is revealed to be Carla Radames, a scientist who was forced to transform into an Ada clone by Simmons.
+Although presumed dead after being shot by one of Simmons' soldiers, Carla attempts a final attack against Ada after injecting herself with a powerful dose of the C-virus, but is killed.
+Ada then helps Leon and Helena in their fight against Simmons, and later destroys the laboratory where Carla was developed before accepting a new assignment.
+Leon and Helena are cleared for duty; Chris remains with the BSAA in command of a new squad after overcoming his guilt; Sherry continues her work as a DSO agent; and Jake begins a new life combating bioterrorism in a developing country, with his identity concealed by the BSAA.